singwithaashish/pomotodo/README.md

 - [x] User Authentication with Auth0
 - [x] UI/UX similar to the shared dribbble design but unique in its own way
 - [x] Analytics Dashboard with charts and graphs
-- [ ] Custom Task Categories
+- [ ] Custom Task Categories (working on it)
 - [ ] PWAs
 - [x] Notifications
-- [ ] Hire a pigeon to send the flash drive with the source code to lief
+- [ ] Hire a pigeon to send the flash drive with the source code to lief HQ

 ## Screenshots